macuyler/dump/README.md

 # Hello World

-You can dump flags and cause SSRFs from this simple express app!
+You can dump flags and cause _SSRFs_ with this simple express app!

 ## Setup